awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-tag-policies.md

 }
 ```

 This tag policy defines two tag keys: `CostCenter` and `Project`\.
+Attaching this tag policy to the organization root has the following effects:
++ All accounts in your organization inherit this tag policy\.
-By attaching this tag policy to the organization root, you specify that all accounts in your organization inherit it and must use the defined case treatment for compliance\.
-The `@@operators_allowed_for_child_policies": ["@@none"]` lines "lock down" the tag keys\.
++ All accounts in your organization must use the defined case treatment for compliance\.
+Resources with `CostCenter` and `Project` tags are compliant\.
+Resources with alternate case treatment for the tag key \(for example, `costcenter`, `Costcenter`, or `COSTCENTER`\) are noncompliant\.
++ The `@@operators_allowed_for_child_policies": ["@@none"]` lines lock down the tag keys\.
 Tag policies that are attached lower in the organization tree \(child policies\) can't use value\-setting operators to changes the tag key, including its case treatment\.
++ As with all tag policies, untagged resources or tags that aren't defined in the tag policy aren't evaluated for compliance with the tag policy\.

 AWS recommends that you use this example as a guide in creating a similar tag policy for tag keys that you want to use\.
 Attach it to the organization root\.
 Then create a tag policy similar to the next example, which only defines the acceptable values for the defined tag keys\.

-## Example: Define Values<a name="tag-policy-example-add-values"></a>
+### Next Step: Define Values<a name="tag-policy-example-add-values"></a>

 Assume that you attached the previous tag policy to the organization root\.
 Next, you can create a tag policy like the following and attach it to an account\.
 This policy defines acceptable values for the `CostCenter` and `Project` tag keys\.